QAston/md-wiki-public/software-eng/tools/readline.md

         * a sequence of kills without any other commands in between (including movement) is all appended together to make a single killring item
         * a kill puts the new value to the front (top) of the buffer
         * so order of items in the ring is last to first (unless rotated)
-    * yanking copies items out of the killing
+    * yanking copies items out of the killring
         * C-y - yank top item
-        * M-y - replace last yanked item with the next one in the buffer and move the top of the buffer to that item
+        * M-y - replace last yanked item with the next one in the buffer and move the top of the buffer to that item (i.e rotate)
             * once rotated, the ring states that way
+            * multiple presses continue replacing the same yanked item
+            * does nothing if there's no yank
     * C-k - kill-line - from cursor to the end of the line
     * C-u - unix-line-discard - from cursor to beginning of the line (adds to killring)
     * Alt-d - kill-word
     * Alt-delete - backward kill word (doesn't work?)
     * Ctrl-w - backward kill word (space separated word)
+    * yanking from history instead of killring:
         * Alt-C-y - yank the 1st (nth with argument) argument of previous history entry
             * todo: not sent properly by windows terminal?
-    * Alt-./Alt-, - yank the last (nth with argument) of previous hitory entry
+        * Alt-./Alt-, - yank the last (nth with argument) of previous history entry
             * this one can be repeated to go backwards in history (numberic argument on repeated use specifies the direction) replacing previous press
 * moving cursor
     * C-a - beginning of line
     * C-e - end of line